Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: INTRODUCTION

-The scope and objective of the study is to develop a sequential inversion framework to constrain the DFN (or the equivalent fracture network) stochastics.
+The main objective of this study is to develop a sequential inversion framework to constrain subsurface fracture network (or equivalent DFN) stochastics.
 The paper is organized as follows: Section \ref{Sec:S2_JI_GE} describes the seismic wave propagation and flow forward models used in the sequential inversion framework.
-From this inversion process, we constrain the major fracture orientation and fracture lengths of subsurface discrete fracture networks.
+From this inversion process, we constrain the major fracture orientation and fracture lengths of subsurface DFNs.
 Assumptions in modeling these systems are also outlined.
 In Section \ref{Sec:S3_JI_Results}, we present a synthetic example to illustrate our sequential inversion framework to constrain the fracture statistics, which is orientation and lengths of DFNs.
 We also show how clustering analysis of seismic events can augment the seismic inversion methods in better constraining the fracture orientation.
 Pressure data sets at certain observation points (which can be injection, production or observation wells in real life applications) are used to constrain the fracture length in the synthetic example.
 Finally, conclusions are drawn in Section \ref{Sec:S4_JI_Conclusions}.